robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

          using the :option:`--merge` command line option.

 .. note:: Re-executing failed tests is a new feature in Robot Framework 2.8.
-          Prior Robot Framework 2.8.4 the option was named :option:`--runfailed`.
+          Prior to Robot Framework 2.8.4 the option was named :option:`--runfailed`.
-          The old name still works, but it will be removed in the future.

 __ `Merging outputs`_